ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 [^issue] https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/232

-The ACS contains the actual state of Attester's Target Environments (TEs).
+The APS contains the actual state of Attester's Target Environments (TEs).
 The `state-triples` field contains Evidence (from Attesters) and Endorsements (e.g. from `endorsed-triple-record`).

-CoMID Reference Values will be matched against the ACS, as per the appraisal policy of the Verifier.
+CoMID Reference Values will be matched against the APS, as per the appraisal policy of the Verifier.
 This document describes an example evidence structure which can be easily matched against these Reference Values.

 Each entry within `state-triples` uses the syntax of `endorsed-triple-record`.
-When an `endorsed-triple-record` appears within `state-triples` it indicates that the authority named by `claims-map`/`authorized-by` asserts that the actual state of one or more Claims within the Target Environment, as identified by `environment-map`, have the claim values in `claims-map`/`cval`.
+When an `endorsed-triple-record` appears within `state-triples` it indicates that the authority named by `properties-map`/`authorized-by` asserts that the actual state of one or more Properties within the Target Environment, as identified by `environment-map`, have the property values in `properties-map`/`pval`.

-ECT authority is represented by cryptographic keys.
-Authority is asserted by digitally signing a Claim using the key.
-Hence, Claims are added to the ACS under the authority of a cryptographic key.
+EPT authority is represented by cryptographic keys.
+Authority is asserted by digitally signing a Property using the key.
+Hence, Properties are added to the APS under the authority of a cryptographic key.

-Each Claim is encoded as an ECT.
-The `environment-map` and a key within `claim-values-map` encode the name of the Claim.
+Each Property is encoded as an EPT.
+The `environment-map` and a key within `property-values-map` encode the name of the Property.
-The value matching that key within `claim-values-map` is the actual state of the Claim.
+The value matching that key within `property-values-map` is the actual state of the Property.

-This specification does not assign special meanings to any Claim name, it only specifies rules for determining when two Claim names are the same.
+This specification does not assign special meanings to any Property name, it only specifies rules for determining when two Property names are the same.

-If two Claims have the same `environment-map` encoding then this does not trigger special encoding in the Verifier.
-The Verifier follows instructions in the CoRIM file which tell it how claims are related.
+If two Properties have the same `environment-map` encoding then this does not trigger special encoding in the Verifier.
+The Verifier follows instructions in the CoRIM file which tell it how properties are related.

-If Evidence or Endorsements from different sources has the same `environment-map` and `authorized-by` then the `claim-values-map`s are merged.
+If Evidence or Endorsements from different sources has the same `environment-map` and `authorized-by` then the `property-values-map`s are merged.

-The ACS must maintain the authority information for each ECT.
+The APS must maintain the authority information for each EPT.
 There can be multiple entries in `state-triples` which have the same `environment-map` and a different authority (see {{sec-authorized-by}}).

-If the merged `claim-values-map` contains duplicate codepoints and the claim values are equivalent, then duplicate claims SHOULD be omitted.
+If the merged `property-values-map` contains duplicate codepoints and the property values are equivalent, then duplicate properties SHOULD be omitted.
 Equivalence typically means values MUST be binary identical.

-If the merged `claim-values-map` contains duplicate codepoints and the claim values are not equivalent then the verifier SHALL report an error and stop validation processing.
+If the merged `property-values-map` contains duplicate codepoints and the property values are not equivalent then the verifier SHALL report an error and stop validation processing.

-### ACS Augmentation {#sec-acs-aug}
+### APS Augmentation {#sec-acs-aug}

-The ordering of ECTs in the ACS is not significant.
+The ordering of EPTs in the APS is not significant.
-Logically, new ECT entries are appended to the existing ACS.
+Logically, new EPT entries are appended to the existing APS.
-But implementations may optimize ECT order to achieve better performance.
+But implementations may optimize EPT order to achieve better performance.
-Additions to the ACS MUST be atomic.
+Additions to the APS MUST be atomic.

-## ECT Comparison {#sec-ect-compare}
+## EPT Comparison {#sec-ect-compare}

 [^issue] https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/71